Department of Development Sociology Chair

-My efforts at Cornell are centered on teaching and education.
-My seventeen years teaching agriculture at the secondary school level informs much of what I do.
-As a member of the Horticulture Section in the School of Integrative Plant Science (SIPS) I work at staying connected to my agricultural roots and contribute as an advisor to many Agriculture Science undergraduates and offer coursework in Extension and Outreach Methods (EDUC 3310).
-I also facilitate the Cornell component of the Ithaca College MAT in Agriculture Education through coursework and supervision of student teachers.
+Jeffrey Perry's efforts at Cornell are centered on teaching and education.
+Jeffrey's seventeen years teaching agriculture at the secondary school level informs much of what he does, including teaching in Extension and Outreach Methods (EDUC 3310).
+He also facilitates the Cornell component of the Ithaca College MAT in Agriculture Education through coursework and supervision of student teachers.

 Situated in the newly emerging interdisciplinary field of “civic studies,” Scott Peters centers his work as a scholar and educator on the project of advancing democratic varieties of public engagement in the academic profession.